pkireev/Memoji/README.md

 # memoji
-The caard game which is the final project of my learning of frontend developing
+The card game which is the final project of my learning of frontend developing